Ryuretic/Ryuretic/README.md

-# Ryuretic
-Ryuretic: A Modular Framework for RYU
+# Ryuretic: A Modular Framework for RYU

 Ryuretic is a modular, SDN-based, framework for network application development.
 It allows network operators to work directly with packet header fields at various levels of the OSI model, including L2, L3, L4,